virtualgrub39/csocks/readme.md

 > [!WARNING]
 > This is a learning project, and is not suited for real-life use.

+> [!WARNING]
+> I got borred of this project - it's on hold for now.
+Next time I'm here, I'll fix the UDP association and rewrite it with a proper state machine and async IO.

 SOCKS5/4a/4 server implementation.

 I aim for the implementation to be fully compliant, but the `GSSAPI` stuff may prevent that from happening.